BIGJRA/BIGJRA.github.io/reborn.md

 **Relationship Point Choices:**
 - Talk to the grave at the bottom of the area (+1 Terra)

-Enter the house usually containing Mr. Fuji to continue.
+Enter the house nearby the NPC to continue.

 **Glitch Byxbysion Wasteland**